rdgrainger/ROCO_224/ManipulatorDesignProject/Arduino_Code.md

 ```

 At the very start we call Map_steps(); which will be explained in the next function explination but
-essentially it takesa value and configures it into somthing more meaning full for the Rotate_Atm()
+essentially it takes a value and configures it into somthing more meaningfull for the Rotate_Atm()
 function.
 So once that is done the function will check whether or not steps are needed to be taken.
-If so then t will test against a timer to make sure that the stepper is not spinning to fast. and then
+If so then it will test against a timer to make sure that the stepper is not spinning to fast.
+Then
 we save a value for time that will be used as a argument in the next cycle of the loop and then
 subtract one from the number of steps to account for the step that is has just taken.